Huai-Dong Cao

-Huai-Dong Cao (born 8 November 1959, in Jiangsu) is a Chinese–American mathematician.
+Huai-Dong Cao (born 8 November 1959, in Jiangsu) is a Chinese-born American mathematician.
 He is the A. Everett Pitcher Professor of Mathematics at Lehigh University.
 He is known for his research contributions to the Ricci flow, a topic in the field of geometric analysis.

 Academic history

 Cao received his B.A. from Tsinghua University in 1981 and his Ph.D. from Princeton University in 1986 under the supervision of Shing-Tung Yau.